PSPDFKit/PDFXKit/README.md

 First, build the PDFXKit framework:

 * Clone `git@github.com:PSPDFKit/PDFXKit.git`
-* Replace `COCOAPODS_KEY` with your key and download the following the fat frameworks from here: https://customers.pspdfkit.com/cocoapods/COCOAPODS_KEY/pspdfkit/latest.zip
+* Download the PSPDFKit fat frameworks from here: https://customers.pspdfkit.com/pspdfkit-ios/latest-framework.zip
 * Extract the zip file you downloaded and copy `PSPDFKit.framework` and `PSPDFKitUI.framework` into `PDFXKit/Frameworks`
 * Open the terminal and `cd` into the `PDFXKit` directory
 * Run `rake compile`